 3. Are you doing a budget every month?

 If not, why not?
 If so, why isn’t it working?
 You need to be living on a written budget that “spends” all your money on paper before you get a single penny in hand.
 Then you can simply execute on your written plan.
 In my full-length book, From Debtor to Better, I go into the mechanics of all this in great detail.
-In the free eBook available to all Humorous Homemaking email subscribers, I give you the basics to get you started.
+In my shorter book, It’s Not About Money, I give you the basics to get you started.

 4. What about emergencies?